JesseTNRoberts/JesseTNRoberts.github.io/_posts/2024-05-10-MeetingNotesMaclellan.md

 ## Idea

 Good knowledge with appropriate retrieval algorithm with unexpected/non-optimal stopping (possibly from limited resources).
-Catastrophic retrieval which may be indistinguishable from forgetting.
+Leads to _catastrophic retrieval_ which may be indistinguishable from forgetting.
 Gives an account of the link between ADHD and risk taking behavior.